plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 ![admin-endpoint](/img/vlookup_hot_singles_img/admin_endpoint_init.png)

-A quick look at the source code not only tells us that proof of identity is supplied to the server via a JWT cookie, but also the secret to use alongside the credentials we will need to supply:
+A quick look at the source code not only tells us that proof of identity is supplied to the server via a JWT cookie, but also the secret used to sign the token alongside the credentials we will need to supply (`user: starknight` -> `user: jelly`):

 ![source-jwt-endpoint-function](/img/vlookup_hot_singles_img/source_code_token.png)